 The key difference between natural and artificial radioactivity is that the natural radioactivity in the form of radioactivity takes place on its own in nature whereas when it is induced by man in laboratories, it is called artificial radioactivity.

-Radioactivity has not been invented by man; it has been there, existing in the universe since time immemorial.
+Man did not invent the process of radioactivity; it was there, existing in the universe since time immemorial.
 But it was a chance discovery by Henry Becquerel in 1896 that the world came to know about it.
-Radioactivity was finally explained by Marie Curie in 1898 who also earned a Nobel Prize for her work.
-We refer to radioactivity taking place in the world (read stars) on its own as natural radioactivity while that which is induced by man is called artificial radioactivity.
-There are differences in the two processes that will be highlighted in this article.
+Furthermore, the scientist Marie Curie explained this concept in 1898 and earned a Nobel Prize for her work.
+We refer the type of radioactivity taking place in the world (read stars) on its own as natural radioactivity while that which man induces as artificial radioactivity.

-Radioactivity is made use of in nuclear reactors where slow moving neutrons are made to bombard a stable isotope of uranium that becomes unstable and starts to decay releasing a huge amount of energy that is used to turn water into steam.
-This steam moves turbines producing electricity.
-Artificial radioactivity is also made use of in atom bombs where fission of unstable nucleus results in release of huge amounts of energy and the reaction is uncontrolled whereas in nuclear reactors, the reaction is controlled.
+This type of radioactivity has many uses in nuclear reactors where slow-moving neutrons are made to bombard a stable isotope of uranium that becomes unstable and starts to decay releasing a huge amount of energy.
+Consequently, we can use that energy to turn water into steam.
+Afterwards, this steam will move turbines producing electricity.
+Artificial radioactivity has another important use in atom bombs where fission of unstable nucleus results in the release of huge amounts of energy and we cannot control the reaction there.
+However, in nuclear reactors, the reaction is controlled.

 What is the Difference Between Natural and Artificial Radioactivity?